Will all of my previous aid transfer to UH?

 What factors influence my ability to borrow and the amount I can borrow?

-- If you change your enrollment from the amount listed on your Spring Aid Application, your aid will be adjusted according to your actual enrollment after the official reporting day of Feb.
-4, 2015.
+- All students are awarded on an assumed full-time enrollment status, your aid will be adjusted according to your actual enrollment after the official reporting day of the term and may affect the amount of your refund.

 - Undergraduate students must be enrolled in at least 6 hours to be eligible for loans.

 - When you transfer credits from one school to another, it is possible that not all of your credits will be accepted.
 This may affect your class level (sophomore or junior status), and you may only be able to borrow the lesser amount of the sophomore level.

-- If your prior institution has not cancelled Spring 2015 active aid for you, you will not be eligible for awards at UH; any aid already awarded at UH will be cancelled.
+- If your prior institution has not cancelled any active spring aid for you, you will not be eligible for awards at UH; any aid already awarded at UH will be cancelled.